arjencupido/UKB-pipeline-Utrecht/README.md

 - You quickly want an additional phenotype (avoiding the lengthy genotype scripts).

-**Job1: variant extraction and cleaning.**
+**Job1: Variant extraction and conversion from BGEN to csv.**
 - This job extracts SNPs from the BGEN files, writes to BGEN files and creates index and list files.
-- Also calls script2_variant_extraction.r, read down below.
+- Also calls script1_variant_extraction.r, read down below.

-**~~Job2: Conversion of variants from BGEN to .csv~~**
-- Job2 has become redundant because of addition to job1, but the script2_variant_extraction.r is still run
 	- This job converts the variants to .csv.
 	- NB SCRIPT DOES NOT WORK IF ONE RSID VARIANT IS DOUBLE IN THE VARIANT LIST! (e.g. a variant that has multiple different alleles)
 	- Originally written by Amy Mason (University of Cambridge)

-**Job3: phenoscript_cleaning_merging**
+**Job2: Phenotype extraction**
 - This job extracts the right datafields from the tab-delimited UKB files for both outcome and biomarkers.
-	- NB The first part of this job is calling a script which cuts your desired phenotypes.
 	- Read [here](https://github.com/CirculatoryHealth/UKBioPick) how it works.
+	- Shortly: Make a tab-seperated file with the columns FieldID and Field containing the fields you want to extract, taken from the UKBB Data dictionary

+**Job3: Cleaning the phenotype file and merging the pheno-genotypes**
 - This job also comprises of 2 subsequent R scripts (script3_...).
 	- The first R script script3_clean_data_create_outcome.r aggregates data on disease from the outcome fields to 1 variable.
 In essence these variables can be seen as lifetime incidence of disease X. Currently only for CAD: It extracts all dates a certain ICD/procedure code were assigned to a patient, with a dedicated column for the first occurrence of that code.
 It also renames all columns.
 See fields.csv for justification.
 For outcome justification: see excel file.
 	- The second R script merges all phenotype data with genotype data.